wxwern/cs2103t-tp/docs/DeveloperGuide.md

 An alternative implementation from the above diagram is to allow the `AppParser` to store the destructive command in the `AppParser` instead, and when parsing the confirmation command it will give the destructive command.

 <img src="images/enhancements/warn_alt.png">

+### Add the find job applications feature

+Currently, Jobby does not implement the find function for applications.

+The biggest reason is due to the complexity: The list of job applications is dependent on the list of contacts.
+If a job application is in the list of job applications, then the organization associated with it should also be in the list of contacts.
+The converse is also true.
+This ensures that there is no confusion when using Jobby - it would be weird to have a job application associated to a company that does not exist in the list, and even weirder to see an organization in the list but the applications made to it are not shown!

+However, the find feature for applications may need to change that behavior, since the find feature will look through every job application shown and not shown in the list.
+Currently, the method to keep the behavior consistent would be:
+1. Get a list of job applications that contains the keyword.
+2. Filter out the list of contacts by checking if it is associated to any of the job applications from step 1.

+This can be made possible by making `JobApplication` searchable, by providing a method to check if the keyword matches any of its fields, such as title and description.
+This will allow a list of job applications that have a match to be generated, and therefore now the `Model` can filter the contact list based on whether the contact is associated to the job application.